techqueria/website/content/english/support-us/corporate-partner/marketing-packages/jobs.md

 ---
 title: Job Opportunities
-description: Market your job opportunities to thousands of Latinx in Tech.
+description: "Market your job opportunities to thousands of Latinx in Tech."
 image: "/assets/img/support-us/corporate-partner/marketing-packages/jobs.jpg"
-price: $250 to $2,400 per year
-priceNumber: 2400
+weight: 1
 ---

 If you're interested in job opportunity marketing packages, please [book a partnership call](https://calendly.com/techqueria) so we can share more details.